wuxu92/terraform-provider-azurerm/website/docs/r/storage_share_directory.html.markdown

 * `name` - (Required) The name (or path) of the Directory that should be created within this File Share.
 Changing this forces a new resource to be created.

-* `storage_share_id` - (Required) The Storage Share ID in which this file will be placed into.
+* `storage_share_id` - (Optional) The Storage Share ID in which this file will be placed into.
 Changing this forces a new resource to be created.

 * `metadata` - (Optional) A mapping of metadata to assign to this Directory.